Kanna Science & Safety: What we know, what we don't, and how to use it responsibly.

 This page is your trust stack: everything we know (and don't know) about kanna, based on current research.
 We believe in transparency, evidence, and responsible use.
 No hype, no medical claims—just clear information so you can make informed decisions.

 Kanna (Sceletium tortuosum) is a South African succulent that has been used traditionally for centuries.
-Modern research has identified key mechanisms: serotonin reuptake inhibition (SRI) and PDE4 inhibition, which help explain its mood-supporting and cognitive effects.
-Studies show it reduces amygdala reactivity to stress and supports sustainable neurotransmitter release without the crash (Gericke & Viljoen, 2008; Terburg et al., 2013; Coetzee et al., 2016).
+Modern research has identified key mechanisms: serotonin reuptake inhibition (SRI) and PDE4 inhibition, which help explain mood-supporting and cognitive effects in laboratory assays and small human trials.
+Human imaging shows reduced amygdala reactivity under study conditions (Terburg et al., 2013); preclinical work complicates a simple “SSRI-only” story for some high-mesembrine extracts (Coetzee et al., 2016).
+Harvey et al. (2011) remains a core reference for alkaloid-level SERT and PDE4 activity in vitro.

 Our goal is to help you understand what kanna is, how it works in your body, what the research says, and how to use it safely.
 We cite the studies we reference, acknowledge what we don't know yet, and emphasize responsible use—because honest information builds trust.